php-fig/fig-standards/proposed/http.md

   implemented directly, implementors are encouraged to implement `Psr\Http\RequestInterface` and `Psr\Http\ResponseInterface`.

-- Both `Psr\Http\MessageInterface` extends the `Psr\Http\HasHeadersInterface`.
-  The `Psr\Http\HasHeadersInterface` MAY be implemented directly in cases where an object needs an array of HTTP headers.

 #### 1.2 HTTP Headers

 ##### Case-insensitive headers

 HTTP messages include case-insensitive headers.
-Headers are retrieved from classes implementing the `HasHeadersInterface` interface in a case-insensitive manner.
+Headers are retrieved from classes implementing the `MessageInterface` interface in a case-insensitive manner.
 For example, retrieving the "foo" header will return the same result as retrieving the "FoO" header.
 Similarly, setting the "Foo" header will overwrite any previously set "foo" header.